Crystal Palace F.C. Under-21s and Academy

 The Crystal Palace F.C.
 Under-21s is the Under-21 Development team of Crystal Palace Football Club.
 They play in Premier League 2, the top level of reserve football in England and also compete in the Premier League Cup, Premier League International Cup and EFL Trophy.

 The Crystal Palace F.C.
-Academy consists of the Under-18s and other youth teams of Crystal Palace Football Club.
-The Under-18 team compete in the U18 Premier League and FA Youth Cup.
+Academy consists of the Under-18s and also lower-age group youth teams of Crystal Palace Football Club.
+The Under-18 team compete in the U18 Premier League, U18 Premier League Cup and FA Youth Cup.
 The academy has produced a number of well known international players over the years such as Johnny Byrne, Kenny Sansom, Peter Nicholas, Gareth Southgate and Wilfried Zaha.

+The academy was significantly upgraded in 2020 to achieve Category One status, the highest classification in English football, and was officially opened in 2021 by former Palace academy graduate Gareth Southgate.